5 Centimeters per Second: Characters

 A classmate of Takaki in junior high school and high school.
 She has been in love with Takaki since he began attending her junior high school, but cannot express her feelings to him.
 Kanae loves to surf and rides a moped to school.
 She does not know what she wants to do with her future.
 Her older sister is a teacher at her high school.
 In the manga, she is seen working as a nurse after the events depicted in the film.

 Production

-Makoto Shinkai has expressed that, unlike his past works, there would be no fantasy or science fiction elements in this film.
+Makoto Shinkai has said that, unlike his past works, there would be no fantasy or science fiction elements in this film.
 Instead, the feature film would attempt to present the real world from a different perspective.
 Shinkai's film gives a realistic view of the struggles many people have to face: time, space, people, and love.
 The title 5 Centimeters per Second comes from the speed at which cherry blossom petals fall, with petals being a metaphorical representation of humans, reminiscent of the slowness of life and how people often start together but slowly drift into their separate ways.
 The movie marks the first time Shinkai has worked closely with a full staff of animators and artists.